Muterra/py_hypergolix/README.md

 # Todo (no particular order)

 + Reconcile AppObj and DynamicObject/StaticObject
-+ Add a frame guid history to DynamicObject
++ Add a frame ghid history to DynamicObject
 + Create a format for using dynamic objects to perform keyshares
 + Document key ratcheting mechanism
-    + Side note: using the previous frame guid as a salt effectively creates a key expiration mechanism -- if you magically find / break the original exchange, you probably still cannot reconstruct the history chain required to ratchet the whole thing.
+    + Side note: using the previous frame ghid as a salt effectively creates a key expiration mechanism -- if you magically find / break the original exchange, you probably still cannot reconstruct the history chain required to ratchet the whole thing.
 + Document that (currently, until protocol change) using a link as a dynamic frame breaks the ratchet and is, generally speaking, a very dangerous decision.
 + Document golix-over-websockets defacto protocol
 + Add callbacks for updates to ```DynamicObject``` (for application use)